 For many years, Faverolles chickens were variable in look, but by about 1886 a distinct type with consistency of feathering emerged.
 During the 1900s it was considered the best French breed yet produced.
 The breed was introduced to England in 1894.
 Dr. A.H.
 Phelps of Glen Falls, NY, imported Faverolles to America in 1901/1902 where the breed developed an enthusiastic following.

-Faverolles chickens come in many color varieties, but in America only the Salmon and the White varieties have been embraced.
-The White variety was developed and refined about 1905.
-When most people think of the Faverolles breed it is the Salmon variety that they are visualizing.
+Faverolles come in many color varieties, but in America only the Salmon and the White varieties are accepted by the APA.
+The White variety was developed and refined about 1905, but when most people think of Faverolles, they mean the Salmon variety.
 Salmon is a unique color pattern found exclusively on the Faverolles chicken.
-The males appear as a much lighter colored Golden Duckwing compared to males of other breeds.
-The females appear as a much more lightly colored Wheaten than females of other breeds.
+The males appear as a much lighter colored Golden Duckwing compared to males of other breeds, and the females as a much more lightly colored Wheaten than females of other breeds.

 Did you know:

 The Conservation Priority List is organized historically.
 Breeds originating in North America are listed first, followed by those imported before 1900 and those that came